 Going camping with friends is one of the most unique and enjoyable parts of one’s Scouting experience.
 Earning the Eagle-required camping merit badge will equip you with the skills needed to lead your patrol in safely planning a successful multi-day campout.
-Are you prepared to take your next steps on the road towards becoming an Eagle scout?
+Are you prepared to take your next steps on the road to becoming an Eagle Scout?

 Having an understanding of useful camping techniques and practices will make for more enjoyable campouts in the future.
 This guide will walk you through each of the requirements and step-by-step solutions that you’ll need to know to complete your merit badge worksheet, learn how to camp the smart way, and earn your Camping merit badge! 🙂